The Lazarus Key (sneak peek)

 “Not yet.
 But if you’re dead set on enticing that cat in our direction, my vote is you drawing its attention, and I dart it.”

 I handed the NVBs back to him and pulled out my own binoculars to see the strange cat in a more natural way.
-Cats were nocturnal but they were also lazy.
+Cats were more nocturnal, but they were also lazy.
 This feline was typical in that it was currently taking a catnap under a ledge before it would soon launch into its nighttime activities.
 It didn’t seem skittish to me—the opposite, in fact—but then again, I’d just arrived and maybe it’d been even more sluggish before I got there.

 “Good plan.
 What weight are those darts good for?”